Concrete Subcontractor Contract Template

 Nobody likes to think about the end of a partnership, but it's important to have a plan if things don't work out.
 Let's cover how to handle sticky situations in a concrete subcontractor agreement.

-Termination for Cause: So things aren't going as planned?
+• Termination for Cause: When things aren't going as planned, this is where termination for cause comes in.
 Maybe the concrete team is behind schedule, their work is subpar, or they haven't paid their bills.
-This is where termination for cause comes in.
-It's a way to break up with a concrete contractor because they're not holding up their end of the deal.
-It protects both parties from getting stuck in a bad situation.
+It's a way to end a business relationship when they're not holding up their end of the deal, and keeps both parties from getting stuck in a bad situation.

-Notice Period: Nobody likes surprises when ending a business relationship.
+• Notice Period: Nobody likes surprises when ending a business relationship.
 That's where the notice period comes in.
-It's a countdown before the official breakup.
 This gives both sides time to adjust and figure out the next steps.

-Final Payment: So, the job's over (or it's time to say goodbye).
-Now it's time to settle up.
+• Final Payment: Once the job or agreement has ended, it's time to settle up.
 The contract should clearly outline how the final payment will be handled.
 The concrete crew must get paid fairly for work completed up until the termination date.
-We're talking about figuring out how much they're owed when the payment is due and any deductions for work that wasn't up to par.
+Figure out how much they're owed, when the payment is due, and any deductions for work that wasn't up to par.

 A good contract is like a strong foundation for your project.
-It keeps everyone on the same page and protects your business.
-Using Butterscotch makes it easy to create, manage, and store these important documents.
-Plus, you'll spend less time on paperwork and more time pouring concrete!
+It keeps everyone on the same page and the project on track.
+Using Butterscotch means you'll spend less time on paperwork and more time pouring concrete!

 Butterscotch Contracts